 - If you feel that your customer is being unreasonable, you might start to get upset, especially if he is criticizing you, or your organization, unfairly.
 So learn anger management skills so that you can stay calm in these situations.

 - Occasionally a customer may become verbally abusive towards you or your team.
-Know in advance what you’ll tolerate, and what you won’t.
+Know in advance what you’ll tolerate, and what you would not.
 If things escalate, you may need to be assertive and stand up for yourself, or even walk away from the situation to give the customer time to cool down.

 - Work on improving your conflict resolution skills.
 These skills can help you if you need to negotiate with your angry customer.